Windows 11 is finally updating its biggest load of trash feature

 With the launch of Windows 11 just weeks away, many of the company's top-end software tools and services have had upgrades or overhauls revealed, with the likes of Microsoft Teams and the Edge web browser set to sport new looks in the upcoming release.

-But we've not really heard anything about how Recycle Bin will look like in Windows 11, until now.
+But we haven't really heard anything about how Recycle Bin will look in Windows 11 - until now.

 - Here's our list of the best productivity software around